Azareal/Gosora/docs/installation.md

 # Windows Installation

-Run install.bat, e.g. double-click on it.
+Run `install.bat`, e.g. double-click on it.
 You will also have to start-up MySQL, which if you're using Wnmp or friends is just a matter of opening that program and starting the MySQL process via it.

 Follow the instructions shown on the screen.